 Additional notes:

-- Matriculation deposit is $250 for full-time MS students.
-The deposit is returned to matriculating students in the first fall semester.
+- Matriculation deposit is $250 for MS students.
+A partial deposit is returned to matriculating students in the first fall semester.
+Full-time students will receive $150 from the deposit.
+The remaining $100 will be used towards graduation fees, including regalia orders.
 No deposit is required for part-time students.

 - All students are required to bring a laptop.
 Information on minimum specifications can be found here.